kopsha/python-1o1/docs/lists.rst

 Multiple data types
 ###################

 Lists can contain more than prime numbers.
-The can contain integers, booleans, strings, floats, and even other lists.
+They can contain integers, booleans, strings, floats, and even other lists.

 .. code-block:: python